Back to Articles

 Your AI Security Action Plan

 Week 1-2: Visibility.
 Audit current AI tool usage across your organisation.
-Survey employees to understand what tools they're using and what data they're processing.
-This will almost certainly reveal more usage than expected — you can't secure what you can't see.
+Survey employees to understand what tools they are using and what data they are processing.
+This will almost certainly reveal more usage than expected — you cannot secure what you cannot see.
+Review network logs for connections to known AI service domains, and check browser extensions installed on company devices for embedded AI capabilities that may be processing data silently.

 Week 5-6: Controls.
 Implement DLP policies to detect sensitive data in AI interactions.
 Set up an approved tools register.
 Establish a vendor assessment process.
 If deploying customer-facing AI, implement input and output filtering.